 Health in Our Hands Community Partners

-- Receive training in principles of patient engagement
+- Receive training on the principles of patient engagement in research.

-- Receive information about studies, opportunities to get involved, and research results
+- Regularly receive information about new studies, opportunities to get involved, and research updates.

 How do I become a HiOH Community Partner?

 If you are interested in becoming a Community Partner, please fill out this interest form.
-We strive to include patient and community stakeholders with diverse backgrounds in the HiOH Community.
-Eligible applicants will be 18+ and have access to e-mail, and ability to attend virtual meetings via Zoom.
-The HiOH team is available to provide technological assistance.
+We strive to build a community of patient stakeholders with diverse backgrounds.
+Applicants must be age 18+ and have access to email and Zoom.
+The HiOH team is available to provide technological assistance if needed.

 For inquiries about Health in Our Hands, please contact email@example.com.
 Please view the frequently asked questions (FAQ) below for additional information.

-- Connect with a community of like-minded and motivated change-makers.
+- Connection with a community of like-minded and motivated change-makers.

 As a Community Partner, you can expect to:

-- Participate in quarterly virtual Zoom meetings to connect with other Community Partners and researchers.
+- Participate in virtual Zoom meetings every 2-3 months to connect with other HiOH members and researchers.

-Your time and your perspective are incredibly valuable to us.
-Community Partners will be provided a $50 honorarium for participation in quarterly meetings.
+Your time and perspective are incredibly valuable to us.
+All attendees will receive a $50 honorarium for their participation in each meeting.
 Other opportunities to provide feedback on research projects may be compensated.